fpc/Lazarus/components/aissist/Readme.md

   This package contains the lazarus chat controls, needed in some of the forms and demos.

-- Install the aissist package in the api dir.
+- Install the ./api/lazllms.lpk package in the api dir.
-  This package contains an abstract 'AI assistant' client.
-It relies on API providers to implement actual APIs
+  This package contains an abstract 'LLM client' API.
+It relies on API providers to implement actual APIs: Currently Claude, Gemini, ChatGPT and OLLama are supported.
+The former JanAI package is replaced by the ChatGPT API.

-- Install the janai package in the api/janai dir
-  This package contains a Jan AI API.
-It is compatible to the ChatGPT API, and should be usable for communicating with ChatGPT. (but you need a license key)

-- Install the laz_aissist package.
+- Install the ide/laz_aissist package.
   This package contains the actual integration of the AI client in the Lazarus IDE.
   It registers the following things:
    - a menu entry in the 'View' menu called 'AIssist chat'.